 MISCELLANEOUS PROVISIONS

-This Agreement shall be enforced and governed by the laws of the Commonwealth of Pennsylvania, or as otherwise specified in an applicable Prime Agreement if any.
+This Agreement shall be enforced and governed by the laws of the Commonwealth of Virginia, or as otherwise specified in an applicable Prime Agreement if any.
 The Subconsultant agrees to comply with all applicable laws and regulations of the United States government, the states and any political subdivision thereof, in the performance of its Services.

 Compliance.
 The Subconsultant represents and warrants that it will comply in all material respects with all Federal, State and local laws, ordinances, regulations and codes, relating to, governing or affecting the Work as they are in effect at the time this Agreement is signed.
 In the event any penalty is levied against Consultant solely due to Subconsultant’s violation of Subconsultant’s responsibilities under this Article or this Contract, the Subconsultant shall immediately assert its responsibility and pay any fine or penalty.
 Subconsultant’s employees must, as required by law, possess the necessary license(s) or certification(s) to perform any agreed upon work.

+Limitation of Liability.
+Notwithstanding any other provision to the contrary herein (with the exception of the Consultant’s obligation to award work and to pay Subconsultant in accordance with this Agreement and the work orders issued hereunder), in no event shall either party, nor any of its representatives, be liable to the other party, for any indirect, punitive, special or consequential damages of any nature whatsoever suffered by the other party as a result of performance or nonperformance hereunder (including work orders), whether or not the possibility of such damages was disclosed or could have been reasonably foreseen.
+Notwithstanding any other provision herein or in any work orders issued hereunder (with the exception of the Consultant’s obligation to award work and to pay Subconsultant in accordance with this Agreement and the work orders issued hereunder) shall be strictly limited to direct damages and shall in no event exceed the amount paid to Subconsultant hereunder.
+This limitation of liability applies regardless of whether liability is based on breach of contract, tort, strict liability, breach of warranties, or otherwise.